Ozone: Cold plasma

-In the cold plasma method, pure oxygen gas is exposed to a plasma created by DBD.
+In the cold plasma method, pure oxygen gas is exposed to a plasma created by dielectric barrier discharge.
 The diatomic oxygen is split into single atoms, which then recombine in triplets to form ozone.

 It is common in the industry to mislabel some DBD ozone generators as CD Corona Discharge generators.
 Typically all solid flat metal electrode ozone generators produce ozone using the dielectric barrier discharge method.
 Cold plasma machines use pure oxygen as the input source and produce a maximum concentration of about 24% ozone.
 They produce far greater quantities of ozone in a given time compared to ultraviolet production that has about 2% efficiency.
 The discharges manifest as filamentary transfer of electrons (micro discharges) in a gap between two electrodes.
 In order to evenly distribute the micro discharges, a dielectric insulator must be used to separate the metallic electrodes and to prevent arcing.

 Electrolytic

 Electrolytic ozone generation (EOG) splits water molecules into H2, O2, and O3.

 In most EOG methods, the hydrogen gas will be removed to leave oxygen and ozone as the only reaction products.
 Therefore, EOG can achieve higher dissolution in water without other competing gases found in corona discharge method, such as nitrogen gases present in ambient air.
 This method of generation can achieve concentrations of 20–30% and is independent of air quality because water is used as the source material.
-Production of ozone electrolytically is typically unfavorable because of the high overpotential required to produce ozone as compared to oxygen.
+Production of ozone electrolytically is typically unfavourable because of the high overpotential required to produce ozone as compared to oxygen.
 This is why ozone is not produced during typical water electrolysis.
 However, it is possible to increase the overpotential of oxygen by careful catalyst selection such that ozone is preferentially produced under electrolysis.
 Catalysts typically chosen for this approach are lead dioxide or boron-doped diamond.

-The ozone to oxygen ratio is improved by increasing current density at the anode, cooling the electrolyte around the anode close to 0 °C, using an acidic electrolyte (such as dilute sulfuric acid) instead of a basic solution, and by applying pulsed current instead of DC.
+The ozone-to-oxygen ratio is improved by increasing current density at the anode, cooling the electrolyte around the anode close to 0 °C, using an acidic electrolyte (such as dilute sulphuric acid) instead of a basic solution, and by applying pulsed current instead of DC.